KaiserMovet/BST_100/README.md

 ## Implementations

-The project currently includes implementations of BST in the following languages:
+The project currently includes implementations of BST in multiple languages.

-- Python3
-- C++
-- C
-- Lua

 Each implementation is located in a separate directory in the repository.
 All implementations are based on two classes, Node and Tree.